AideTechBot/brs-cpp/README.md

 ![Multi-Platform Build](https://github.com/AideTechBot/brs-cpp/workflows/Multi-Platform%20Build/badge.svg)

+## How to use

+You don't, it's not done yet.

 ## License
 ```
 brs-cpp is a one file header library for reading and writing to BRS save files.